 Note-if dough is dry, add 2t. water

 Preheat oven to 350 degrees.
-Mix flour, salt and pecans together.
+Mix flour, salt and pecans together-I like to do this in the food processor so the nuts are finely chopped and mixed with the flour and salt.
 In a mixer cream the butter and 1/2 c. confectioners’ sugar, beat until fluffy.
 Beat in vanilla.
 Gradually add the flour mixture, beating just until the dough clings together.
 Shape into 1 1/2″ balls or the size of your choice.
 Place on a baking sheet and bake for 20-25 minutes.
+Let cool 5-10 minutes and roll in confectioners’ sugar.
+Makes about 32 cookies.

 This came from a magazine article I read years ago by the wonderful Janet Fletcher.I made this with the leftover slow roasted pork and it is fabulous.
 Will be delicious on polenta or pasta!
 I used a little over a pound of cooked pork and added it after I sautéed the vegetables.
 Of course, you can make it with fresh boneless pork shoulder.
 I used the porcini broth but not the porcinis even though the recipe called for it.
 I have a problem with dehydrated dried mushroom’s texture!